cmwylie19/enterprise-admission-controller/WORKSHOP.md

 ## Phase 2

-Big Enterprise Co has been exploited when hackers reversed shelled out of an over privileged container and sensitive data was stolen from the nodes.
+Big Enterprise Co has been exploited when a hacker reversed shelled out of an over privileged container and sensitive data was stolen from the nodes.
 Now, they have a zero tolerance policy on privileged containers.

 #### Activity 2